Ahzem/Busify/README.md

 # Busify - Public Transport Service Tracking and Tickets Booking Application

 Welcome to the Busify project repository!
-This is a group project developed as part of the "Fundamentals of Software Engineering" module at the University of Moratuwa.
+This is a group project developed as part of the "Fundamentals of Software Engineering" module in Semester 02 at the University of Moratuwa.

 ## Overview